rbramwell/odps/intl.en-US/User Guide/Interactive SQL (Lightning)/Overview.md

     MaxCompute Lightning provides serverless computing services based on existing MaxCompute computing resources.
 To perform queries, you only need to establish connections to MaxCompute projects using MaxCompute Lightning.

-    You do not need to configure, manage, or maintain MaxCompute Lightning resources.
-When using MaxCompute Lightning, you only incur costs for the data amount processed for each query.
+    You do not need to configure, manage, or maintain MaxCompute Lightning resources.When using MaxCompute Lightning, you only incur costs for the data amount processed for each query.

 ## System architecture {#section_qqv_mjj_z2b .section}